Alexander Cartellieri: The young professor (1904–1913)

 His full professorship having been confirmed, Cartellieri delivered his inaugural lecture (subsequently published as a 32-page booklet) on 12 November 1904.
 He took as his subject "the essence and structure of the study of history".
 Between 1904 and 1945 he supervised 144 doctoral dissertations and four habilitation dissertations.
 No fewer than fifty-five of those dissertations incorporated a strong focus on regional history, an academic discipline virtually never touched upon by scholars in more centralised states such as England and France.
 Among Cartellieri's more noteworthy students were the historians Ulrich Crämer, Willy Flach, Friedrich Schneider and Hans Tümmler.
 There were, however, only two – Friedrich Schneider and Helmut Tiedemann – who were supervised both for their doctorates and for their habilitations by Cartellieri.

-Among university colleagues, Cartellieri was viewed as one who sided with the moderniser-reformers.
+Among colleagues at the University of Jena, Cartellieri was viewed as one who sided with the moderniser-reformers.
 As early as 1903, while sill only an associate professor, he put pen to paper in order to complain to the University Curator about the poorly equipped seminar rooms.
 He asked for more funding, especially for the library.
 Later, despite privately deploring the opening up of university facilities to female students in his diary, he was generally seen to be supportive of female students at Jena.
 By 1919 no fewer than ten of his doctoral students had been women, which in the context of the times was a remarkably high number.
 Several of his female doctoral students indeed received from his a coveted "cum laude" commendation for their dissertation.
 Käthe Nikolai was a doctoral student who received her degree from him in 1921, and thereafter became his long-standing research assistant.
 As his influence with the university administrators increased he was able to secure improvements both with respect to the seminar facilities and with regard to the books in the library, by stipulating a clear set of rules.